Valerie Mewes: Biography

-Stephen Ward, who was to become one of the central figures in the 1963 Profumo affair, claims to have met Mewes in a doorway in Oxford Street during a thunderstorm at night.
-Ward produced many female protégés, and it is said that Mewes was the prototype for these.
+It was during this period that she meet Stephen Ward, who was to become one of the central figures in the 1963 Profumo affair.
+Ward claimed to have met Mewes in a doorway in Oxford Street during a thunderstorm at night.
+Taking her under his wing Ward took her back to his flat, dressed her in clothes left behind by his ex-wife and for approximately a year she stayed there with him as he improved her walk and smoothed her Cockney accent, to assist her desire to be model.
+At his suggestion she changed her name to Vicki Martin.
+Ward produced many female protégés, including Christine Keeler, and it is said that Mewes was the prototype for these.
+He introduced her to Mayfair society at the opening night of a club, managed by his friend Siegi Sessler.